Hello fellow artists! Today I’m sharing some info about how to sell your art on Redbubble, a well known Print on Demand website.

 In terms of products, the range is similar to Society6,which includes apparel, various electronics cases, and home décor items.
 The prices are about the same as other POD’s and they often offer 20% off or other promotions.

 Redbubble has some unique products that are not on other POD’s such as mini skirts, dresses and scarves.
 Below is a scarf I purchased featuring my Blue and Gold Mandala Pattern.

 I love this scarf, the print turned out beautiful and the fabric is and soft and silky.
 I find it is well made.

 I’ve also purchased a hoody, t-shirt and stickers with my own designs.
 All are good quality and I’ve had no issues, however I did find the t-shirt ran a bit large.

-A really popular product on Redbubble are stickers.
-I usually sell a few every day, mostly of my Rose Gold Mandala design.
+One really popular product on Redbubble are stickers.
+I usually sell a few of these daily.
+So optimizing your designs for stickers is a great way to sell your art on Redbubble.
 Below is a picture of several of my sticker designs.
 They are super cute, and affordable too!

 Ease of Upload